With adversity comes opportunity...Hope A. Bevilhymer Amputee, Humanitarian, Motivational Speaker, Musician and Athlete.

 Amputation sparked a drive in Hope.
-She watched a documentary on landmine victims, and saw the “need” of people in developing countries.
+After watching a documentary on landmine victims, she realized the “need” of people in developing countries.
 Hope founded The Limbs of Hope Foundation, in October 2003.
 The organization was started to collect prosthetics in the United States, and ship or deliver them to developing countries.
 Through her experience of amputation, she realized that people were just discarding the prosthetics, due to product liability laws, while developing countries could use the components.

 Honors: March of 2005 Hope was the youngest recipient of the Volvo for Life Awards.
 Hope received 2 Honors for the Volvo for Life Awards.
-She received the Quality of Life Award and she was named Americas Greatest Hometown Hero as the grand winner of the Volvo for Life Awards.
+She received the Quality of Life Award and she was named America's Greatest Hometown Hero as the grand winner of the Volvo for Life Awards.

 July of 2005 Hope was again the youngest recipient of the “Days of 47” Pioneer of Progress in Education, Health and Humanitarian Award.

 Hope is an inspirational speaker with engagements at the Global Youth Leadership Conference in Washington D.C., numerous schools, local health facilities and many business engagements.